Learning Abroad Center

 This program follows the Center for Spirituality & Healing's cancellation and refund policy.
 Please contact that department with any questions regarding these policies.
 The cancellation policy is listed below:

-Individual students cancelling their participation (prior to program start date) will be billed based on the schedule below.
+If you cancel your participation prior to program start date, you will be billed based on the schedule below.
 Dates (and associated non-recoverable program costs) are based on the date of which written confirmation of cancellation was received.

 DatesBilling Policy